Laman7/autoCSS/README.md

 .grid-xl-reverse ,.grid-lg-reverse |  Reverse the order in 992px size.
 Apply to child grid.  | Apply to parent div or container
 .grid-l-reverse ,.grid-md-reverse |  Reverse the order in 768px size.
 Apply to child grid.  | Apply to parent div or container
 .grid-m-reverse ,.grid-sm-reverse |  Reverse the order in 480px size.
 Apply to child grid.  | Apply to parent div or container
+.grid-top |  Aligns the grid items to be at top  | Apply to parent div or container .grid-bottom |  Aligns the grid items to be at top  | Apply to parent div or container

 Grid Responsive Overide
 CSS | Grid Behavior | Application